wp-plugins/codepress-admin-columns/readme.txt

 * page order
 * slug
 * page template
+* word count
+* attachment count
 * custom fields ( both meta_value and meta_value_num are supported )

 = User Columns =

 You can also change the User Columns.
-The following user column are added:
+The following user columns are added:

 * User ID
 * First name